Automattic/wp-calypso/packages/composite-checkout/README.md

 - `brand: string`.
 This is a lower-case card name, like `visa` or `mastercard`.
 - `isSummary: boolean`.
 If true, will display a more compact version of the logo.

+### PaymentMethodStep

+A pre-built [CheckoutStep](#CheckoutStep) to select the payment method.
+It does not require any props but any of the [CheckoutStep](#CheckoutStep) props can be overridden by passing them to this component.

 ### RadioButton

 Renders a radio button wrapper for payment methods or other similar boxes.